St. Francis High School (Traverse City, Michigan): Football

 The St. Francis Football team has won state titles in 1992, 1999, 2003, 2005, 2008 and 2009.
-Other trips to the State Finals include 1983, 1998, and 2007.
+Other trips to the State Finals include 1983, 1998, 2007 and 2022.
 Since the playoff system was established in Michigan, TCSF has qualified for the playoffs 23 times.
 This includes the current streak of 19 years, which is an MHSAA record.
 The Gladiators have an all-time winning percentage of .757 (418-133-4).
 Their regular-season winning percentage is .763 (375-115-4) and their playoff winning percentage is .705 (43-18).
-The Gladiators are members of the Lake Michigan Conference, which they have won for 6 consecutive seasons.
+The Gladiators are members of the Northern Michigan Football League, which they have won for six consecutive seasons.
 During this streak, they have not lost a single conference game.
-Other members of the Lake Michigan Conference include Boyne City Ramblers, Charlevoix Red Raiders, East Jordan Red Devils, Elk Rapids Elks, Grayling Vikings, Harbor Springs Rams, and Kalkaska Blue Blazers.
 Other teams that St. Francis considers its rivals are the Muskegon Catholic Central Crusaders, the Saginaw Nouvel Catholic Central Panthers, and the Kingsley Stags.
 Although the Benzie Central Huskies have been considered a rival of St. Francis, The record between the teams stands at 37-0 for St. Francis.
-St. Francis's top five most played opponents are the Boyne City Ramblers (38 games), Benzonia Benzie Central Huskies (37 games), Manistee Chippewas (34 games), Kalkaska Blue Blazers (34 games), and the Elk Rapids Elks (30 games).
 Many Gladiators have gone on to play football at the collegiate level.
 The most recent Division I recruits are Max and Riley Bullough who were both recruited by the Michigan State Spartans.
 Max also went on to play in the NFL for the Houston Texans.
-Another notable football player to graduate from St. Francis is Fullback Joe Kerridge.
+Another notable football player to graduate from St. Francis is fullback Joe Kerridge.
 Joe walked on to the 2011 University of Michigan Wolverines, quickly earning a full-ride scholarship.
-In 2015 Kerridge was named Team Captain and is currently a "Player to watch" in the upcoming NFL draft.
+In 2015 Kerridge was named team captain and went on to pay for the Green Bay Packers.